 by Lina Zeldovich

-In 2010, Ethel Cesarman, a pathologist at New York City’s Weill Cornell Medical Center, was working with scientists running clinical trials on Kaposi sarcoma (KS), a cancer of the connective tissue characterized by bluish-red or purple bumps on the skin.
+In 2010, Ethel Cesarman, a pathologist at New York City’s Weill Cornell Medical Center working with scientists running clinical trials on Kaposi sarcoma (KS).
+KS is a cancer of the connective tissue.
+Connective tissue characterized by bluish-red or purple bumps on the skin.

-In the Western world, KS affects mostly older men of Mediterranean heritage.
-In Africa, though, it’s common in young adults and children, and has a high mortality rate in people under 40.
-It also often occurs as a side effect of AIDS.
-“In Africa it’s a big problem,” says Cesarman, who had been a part of the team that in the mid-1990s discovered that KS, originally identified by dermatologist Moritz Kaposi over a century ago, is caused by a human herpesvirus.
+So in the Western world, KS affects older men of Mediterranean heritage.
+Consequently in Africa, though, it’s common in young adults and children.
+As a result it also has a high mortality rate.
+Especially in people under 40.
+This also often occurs as a side effect of AIDS.
+She also was part of the team that in the mid-1990s discovering KS.
+So it was originally identified by dermatologist Moritz Kaposi.
+That was over a century ago.
+However it is caused by a human herpes virus.

 “For some reason, KS is endemic in Africa.”

-With early diagnosis and treatment, the cancer’s progress can be significantly slowed.
-The technique used to detect viruses responsible for the cancer in biopsy samples employs a thermal process called the polymerase chain reaction (PCR), which is expensive and requires complex equipment.
+With early diagnosis and treatment, the cancer’s progress will be significantly slowed.
+The technique used to detect viruses responsible for the cancer in biopsy samples.
+It as a result employs a thermal process called the polymerase chain reaction (PCR).
+Yet more importantly it is expensive and requires complex equipment.

 Miniature solution for big problem

 Four years later, the Cornell team took their diagnostic tool for a test run.
-The miniature device they built consists of a smartphone, an app, a lens and a tiny round chip.
+The miniature device they built consists of a smartphone.
+Yes an app, a lens and a tiny round chip.
 And it’s powered by the one nearly unlimited resource Africa has: the sun.

-The standard PCR test uses a technique called DNA amplification.
-Double-helix viral DNA from a biopsy sample is combined with primers—lab-synthesized single DNA strands that mimic the sequence of the viral DNA.
+For starters, a standard PCR test uses a technique called DNA amplification.
+Double-helix viral DNA from a biopsy sample is combined with primers.
+Primers which are lab-synthesized single DNA strands.
+These strands mimic the sequence of viral DNA.
 The mix is put through a three-step thermal process.
 First, it is heated to 95 degrees Celsius, at which point the double-stranded viral DNA breaks down.
-Then it’s cooled to 65 degrees C, which causes the single-stranded primers to link to the broken viral DNA.
-Finally, it’s brought up to 72 degrees C, when the DNA chain recombines, doubling its amount.
-If the amount of resulting DNA exceeds a certain threshold, the test is positive for KS.